-The history of Sweden is brought to life on this guided tour through the beautiful landscape of Markim-Orkesta north of Stockholm.
+Thousand years of Swedish history brought to life on this guided tour through the beautiful landscape of Markim-Orkesta north of Stockholm.

-On Vasakullen (the Vasa hill) you find the remains of a stone house built around the year 1450.
-Sigrid Eskilsdotter, the grandmother of the famous Swedish king Gustav Vasa, live here in the late 1400s.
+On Vasakullen (the Vasa hill) you find the remains of the house where Sigrid Eskilsdotter – the grandmother of the famous Swedish king Gustav Vasa – lived in the late 1400s.
 It is believed that Gustav Vasa was borne here.
-There is also a mansion built in the 1700s.

-Vasakullen and Husby gårds museum have varying availability, it will depend on the tour date which one we visit.
+Vasakullen and Husby gårds museum have varying availability.

-All of the parishes – Markim, Frösunda and Orkesta – have their own medieval church.
-The churches are famous for their medieval artefacts and 15th century wall paintings.
+There are three medieval churches in the area – Markim, Frösunda and Orkesta.
+They are famous for their medieval artefacts and 15th century wall paintings.
 On the tour we visit one of them.
-(They have varying availability.)

 To visit more than one church in the area, please contact us for a private tour.